cecilyhunt/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

  set up a single auto cohort group, as described for the :ref:`hybrid assignment strategy<Hybrid Assignment>`.
-If you do not create an auto cohort group, the system automatically creates a :ref:`default cohort group<Default Cohort Group>` and assignes students to it if necessary.
+If you do not create an auto cohort group, the system automatically creates a :ref:`default cohort group<Default Cohort Group>` and assigns students to it if necessary.

 For more information, see :ref:`Implementing the Manual Assignment Strategy`.